 - For the number of goals conceided you can use games that are similar based on the "defense strength" or "shape"

 - Try to use games based on their type ("home games" are different than "away games")

 - The more games you use, the better.

 If are computer-savvy and you have subscribed to the "Legend" package you will have access to a lot more games.
 You can search for matches that are similar based on shape and not take into account the team (eg: "What was the average numbers of goals scored by the home team when the shape of the home team was close to 75 and the shape of the away team was close to 50?") or you can make your own formula to determine how "similar" the matches are (eg: "Find matches that are close to 80 on the attack force, 60 on the defense strength and 70 on the shape and make the shape 3 times as important as defense and attach 2 times as important as the defense?").
-Once you have found the matches to use for computing the "average number of goals scored" you can plug the data into our excel file and start betting.
+Once you have found the matches to use for computing the "average number of goals scored" you can plug the data into our excel file and start using the Poisson model for betting.
 Remember, the goals is to find value bets that bring consistent profit.